Stuffed Mushrooms

 Instructions

 1. Preheat the oven to 375°F. Gently clean the mushrooms with a damp cloth.
-Remove the stems.
-Finely chop the stems.
+Remove and finely chop the stems.
 Set aside.

 2. In a skillet, heat 2 tablespoons of olive oil over medium heat.
-Add the chopped onion and garlic.
-Sauté until soft and fragrant, about 3–4 minutes.
-Stir in the chopped mushroom stems.
-Cook until tender, about 3 minutes.
+Add the chopped onion and garlic, sautéing until soft and fragrant, about 3–4 minutes.
+Stir in the chopped mushroom stems, cooking until tender, about 3 minutes.
 Remove from the heat and cool slightly.

 3. In a mixing bowl, combine the cooked mushroom mixture, breadcrumbs, Parmesan cheese, cream cheese, parsley, Italian seasoning, salt, and pepper.
 Add red pepper flakes if using.
 Mix everything together until well combined.
 The mixture should be thick enough to hold together when scooped.

-4. Use a teaspoon to scoop the filling into each mushroom cap.
-Press the filling firmly.
-Create a small mound on top.
-Place the stuffed mushrooms on a baking sheet.
-Drizzle the tops with the remaining olive oil.
+4. Use a teaspoon to scoop the filling into each mushroom cap, pressing firmly and creating a small mound on top.
+Place the stuffed mushrooms on a baking sheet, then drizzle the tops with the remaining olive oil.

-5. Bake for 18–20 minutes.
-Continue baking until the mushrooms are tender.
-The tops should be golden brown.
+5. Bake for 18–20 minutes or until the mushrooms are tender and the tops are golden brown.

-6. Remove from the oven.
-Sprinkle with extra chopped parsley for garnish.
-Serve warm.
-Enjoy!
+6. Remove from the oven and sprinkle with extra chopped parsley for garnish.
+Serve warm and enjoy!

 Leave a Comment